RDFLib/pyLODE/README.rst

 **A note on the v 3.x change**

-*This is pyLODE version 3.0.1 and it's vastly different from pyLODE 2.x.
-It doesn't yet handle all the various "profiles" that pyLODE 2.13.2 does, such as SKOS 'vocabularies' & Profiles Vocabulary 'profiles', it only handles OWL 'ontologies', nor all the special data types, such as JSON literals, BUT, it generates HTML in a much more straightforward manner and the code is both more efficient and much more maintainable, which is why it's been made.*
+This is pyLODE version 3.0.1 and it's vastly different from pyLODE 2.x.
+It doesn't yet handle all the various "profiles" that pyLODE 2.13.2 does, such as SKOS 'vocabularies' & Profiles Vocabulary 'profiles', it only handles OWL 'ontologies', nor all the special data types, such as JSON literals, BUT, it generates HTML in a much more straightforward manner and the code is both more efficient and much more maintainable, which is why it's been made.

-*v 3.x will eventually catch up to all of v 2.13.2's features.*
+v 3.x will eventually catch up to all of v 2.13.2's features.

-*To access v 2.13.2 of pyLODE, either `download it from PyPI <https://pypi.org/project/pyLODE/2.13.2/>`_, `check it out from GitHub <https://github.com/RDFLib/pyLODE/releases/tag/2.13.2>`_ or access it via the `online service <http://pylode.surroundaustralia.com/>`_.*
+To access v 2.13.2 of pyLODE, either `download it from PyPI <https://pypi.org/project/pyLODE/2.13.2/>`_ , `check it out from GitHub <https://github.com/RDFLib/pyLODE/releases/tag/2.13.2>`_ or access it via the `online service <http://pylode.surroundaustralia.com/>`_ .

 ----